Keweis23/Keweis23.github.io/_pages/about.md

 - **Computer Vision & Graphics**: From image understanding to photorealistic rendering
 - **Artificial Intelligence**: Exploring reinforcement learning, self-supervised learning, and emerging LLM/vision hybrids
 - **Electronics & Embedded Systems**: Prototyping sensors and hardware accelerators for real-time perception
-- **Physics & Cosmology**: Delving into the mathematical foundations of the universe and computational astrophysics
+- **AI for Physics**: Delving into the mathematical foundations of the universe and computational astrophysics

 ## Let’s Connect